tayler-id/comic-panel-description-generator/memory-bank/activeContext.md

 ## Current Work Focus

-The project is in an urgent development phase with a strict 5-hour timeline (11:45 PM to 4:45 AM EST).
-We are building an AI-powered tool to automatically generate panel descriptions from comic sketches.
-Key focus areas include:
+The project is in the final phase of development with a strict 5-hour timeline (11:45 PM to 4:45 AM EST).
+We have successfully built and tested the Comic Panel Description Generator locally.
+Key focus areas now include:

-1. **Docker Environment**: Setting up a lean Python-based Docker container
+1. **Deployment**: Finalizing deployment to Render.com (render.yaml is configured)
-2. **Image Processing**: Implementing OpenCV-based sketch analysis
+2. **Marketing**: Planning for post-deployment marketing efforts
-3. **Text Generation**: Integrating Grok API or GPT-2 for description generation
+3. **Monitoring**: Setting up monitoring for initial launch
-4. **Web Interface**: Creating a simple Flask-based upload and results interface
+4. **User Feedback**: Preparing to collect and analyze initial user feedback
-5. **Deployment**: Preparing for rapid deployment to Render.com
+5. **Optimization**: Identifying areas for future improvement based on testing results

 ## Recent Changes